Why Your Home's Air Quality is Important

-You may constantly be bombarded with new issues that should concern you and your family.
-Don’t bring home anything that has BPA.
+You may constantly hear about new matters that should worry you and your family.
+Don’t bring home products that has BPA.
 Stay away from the microwave.
 Only save your cooking in glass jars, not plastic.

-Now your neighbors are talking to you about indoor air quality (or IAQ) in Winnipeg.
+Now your neighbors are telling you about indoor air quality (or IAQ) in Winnipeg.
 Don’t use harsh chemicals to clean your home.
 You have to buy an air purification system.
-You have to use essential oils as an alternative to air fresheners.
+You have to use essential oils instead of air fresheners.

 The worries never stop.